Jaison Muvevi, Alleged Hwedza Murderer - Pindula

 Identity of his victims

-- Inspector Maxwell Hove (aged 43) - shot and killed on 13 January 2023 in Wedza in a shootout after attempting to arrest Muvhevhi.
+- Inspector Maxwell Hove - shot and killed on 13 January 2023 in Wedza in a shootout after attempting to arrest Muvhevhi.

 - Detective Constable Mugova - was shot on 13 January in the company of Maxwell Hove and other officers.
 He was injured and hospitalised.

-- Crispen Mubvana Kanerusine (aged 62) - a self-styled prophet and leader of a Mapostori sect, Mubvana was shot and killed by Muvhevhi on 13 January 2023 at his church gathering Mubvana and died immediately.
+- Crispen Mubvana Kanerutsine - a self-styled prophet and leader of a Mapostori sect, Mubvana was shot and killed by Muvhevhi on 13 January 2023 at his church gathering Mubvana and died immediately.

 References